CsabaDu/CsabaDu.DynamicTestData/README-beta.md

    ```

 2. **Create a derived dynamic test data source class**:
   - Create one class for each test class separately that extends one of the the `DynamicDataSource` base class derivates:
-    - `DynamicObjectArrayRowSource` for using the managed ObjectArrayRowHolder<> row holder
     - `DynamicObjectArraySource` for object array generation with `IEnumerable<object?[]>` returning type methods
+    - `DynamicObjectArrayRowSource` for using the managed `ObjectArrayRowHolder<TTestData>` row holder
-  - Implement `IEnumerable<object?[]>` returning type methods to generate test data.
+  - Implement `IEnumerable<object?[]>` returning type methods to generate test data:
+    - When using `DynamicObjectArraySource`:
-  - Use the `TestDataToArgs`, `TestDataReturnsToArgs`, and `TestDataThrowsToArgs` methods to create test data rows within the methods.
+      - Use the `TestDataToParams`, `TestDataReturnsToParams`, and `TestDataThrowsToParams` methods to create test data rows within the methods
+      - Add each row to the enumeration with `yield return` expression.
+    - When using `DynamicObjectArrayRowSource`:
+      - Use the `Add`, `AddReturns` and `AddThrows` methods to create and add test data rows to the `DataHolder` propery.
-  - Use the `OptionalToArgs` method along with the object array generating methods.
-(New v1.1.0)
+      - Finish the method with `return GetRows(null);` expression.
-  - (See the [Test Framework Independent Dynamic Data Source](#test-framework-independent-dynamic-data-source) section for a sample code.)
+    - Both case requires adding test parameters in the following sequence:
+      1. `string definition`: literal description of the test case scenario,
+      2. `TExpected expected`: the expected test result of type
+        - `string` literal description when using `TestDataToParams` or `Add`,
+        - non-nullable `ValueType` when using `TestDataReturnsToParams` or `AddReturns`,
+        - `Exception` when using `TestDataThrowsToParams` or `AddThrows`,
+      3. Test case parameters of any type, in the same sequence in each row.

 3. **Insert the dynamic test data source in the test class**:
   - Declare a static instance of the derived dynamic data source class in the test class and initialize it with either `ArgsCode.Instance` or `ArgsCode.Properties` parameter.